PLSysSec/deterministic-memsafety/README.md

 To run the DLIM pass on an arbitrary bitcode file, run `./build/bin/opt -passes=dlim file.ll` from the `llvm` directory.
+To get detailed debugging information, add the `-debug` flag.
 If you're only interested in the output (stats), you can add the `-disable-output` flag, which will avoid writing the "transformed" bitcode.
 (As of this writing, the DLIM pass is read-only and doesn't do any transformations.)

 Original README follows.